Nairobi School

+Today the school, named after Kenya's capital, is one of the leading National Schools in the country.
+Nairobi School sits on over 80 ha of land about 11 km from the city centre and has over 1,100 students currently enrolled.
+As of 2025, the current Chief Principal is Caspar Momanyi Maina.
+He came from Kisii School, and is still a principal of the institution.

-History of Nairobi School
+History

 Nairobi School was established in 1902 around the present day Nairobi Railways Club as a European school to serve the families of the I.B.E.A.
 Company and, a while later, the white settler community.
 Due to the foresight of Lord Delamere in proposing the building of a senior Boys school (now Nairobi Primary), and the support of the then Governor, Sir Edward Grigg, the railway reserve grounds near Kabete were set aside for future use.

 In 1928, Sir Herbert Baker was commissioned to plan a school similar to Winchester School in England, attended by both Lord Delamere and the then Governor of Kenya.
 Captain B.W.L.
 Nicholson, R.N., from the Royal Naval College, Dartmouth, was appointed Headmaster of the European Nairobi School while planning for the New Boys School to be built at Kabete.
 Captain Nicholson designed the school uniform and discipline based on the British naval system; meanwhile Mrs. Nicholson and Rev. Gillett worked on the gardens of the new School.